-Carcass is the main part of the tyre, which sustains load transferring it to the wheel rim.
+The carcass is the main part of the tyre, which sustains load, transferring it to the wheel rim.
 It comprises polymer threads, has sufficient rigidity and strength.
 They can be gathered in one or more layers.
-Depending on the direction of their arrangement, there are following tyre types:
+Depending on the direction of their arrangement, there are the following tyre types:

 - Bias tyres.
 Threads of the carcass are arranged diagonally and cross each other.
 Their quantity always corresponds to an even number: 2, 4, 6 or 8.

 - Radial tyres.
 Cord threads are arranged straight from side to side without any crossing.
 In addition, such tyres have rigid steel belt.
 Radial tyre design is more widespread.
 The tyres can be tubed or tubeless.
 Radial tyres marking includes letter "R" (as indication of tyre construction type, and not a "radius").

 The main difference of the radial tyre from the bias one is that, due to its design, such tyre behaves like a caterpillar with less slippage of the tread pattern elements.
 It reduces wear of the radial tyre in comparison to the bias one by 20-30%, and sometimes even more.

 It is a special rigid belt (in a radial tyre) located under the tread.
 The basis of the belt includes several layers of rubberized metal cord, arranged diagonally (in bias tyres, the breaker, if any, is made of textile material).

 The belt increases resistance of the cord to load and absorbs shock, reducing tread slippage.

 Sidewall is also one of the major parts of the tyre construction.
 It protects the cord from external influences and improves driving comfort.

 Tread is a rubber layer with a raised surface, consisting of: